Stach Szumski

 Description

-acb Gallery is pleased to present the first exhibition in Hungary by Stach Szumski, one of the most prolific and internationally recognized artists of the younger generation of contemporary Polish art.
+acb Gallery is pleased to present the second solo exhibition in Hungary by Stach Szumski, one of the most prolific and internationally recognized artists of the younger generation of contemporary Polish art.
 Cathedral of Deep Time unfolds as a spatial and conceptual experiment in which the space of acb Plus is transformed into an imaginary cathedral on a geological scale: a speculative site where the layered relationships between matter, form, and time become perceptible.

 Through a multifaceted material language encompassing paintings, large-scale murals, sculptures, ceramics, and Jacquard-woven textiles, Szumski’s exhibition investigates the malleability of matter and its internal dynamism.
 His works draw on mineralogical and geological imaginaries, evoking temporal scales that exceed the horizon of human experience in order to open up our collective cultural imagination toward pre- and posthuman conditions.
 The bone-like, crystalline, or cavernous structures that appear throughout the exhibition space thus resemble fragments of an unknown, otherworldly architecture—simultaneously recalling archaeological remains, vital structures, and the still-fragmentary skeleton of a yet-to-be-imagined civilization.